Summary

 15 Minute(s)

-First, explain the Supreme Court’s ruling and how it favored the students in a 7–2 decision.
+Discuss the Supreme Court’s ruling and explain how it favored the students in a 7–2 decision.
 This meant it overturned the earlier ruling in the lower courts (which had upheld the Des Moines schools’ ban on students’ armbands).
 Then, explain how the court concluded that prohibiting students from wearing the armbands at school violated their First Amendment rights.
 You may also want to review the majority opinion excerpts from the Tinker v.
-Des Moines (1969) reading to provide reasons why the court ruled in favor of the students.
+Des Moines (1969) reading to provide reasons that explain why the court ruled in favor of the students.

 Extend